Salvation in the sanctuary

 Christ's sinless life on earth and being sacrificed as the Lamb of God truly reveals the perpetual love of the Lord for wicked mankind.

 As a prospective disciple of Christ, you walk into the tabernacle courtyard, first presented with the altar where Christ is crucified at the cross.
-Here, you realize that you are lost and accept Christ as your Lord and savior through faith (Proverbs 14:12; Ephesians 2:8).
+Here, you recognize that you are lost and accept Christ as your Lord and savior through faith (Proverbs 14:12; Ephesians 2:8).
 You confess all your sins to Jesus, and He will forgive you from all past unrighteousness (1 John 1:9; Romans 3:25).
-You repent, or change your mind on everything contrary to what God expects of you and seek to do His will (Matthew 4:17, 7:21), resulting in turning away from your sinful life.
+You repent, or change your mind on everything contrary to what God expects of you and seek to do His will only (Matthew 4:17, 7:21), resulting in turning away from your sinful life.
 Next, you continue to the bronze laver, which represents baptism.
 Here, you get baptized as a public announcement that you have accepted Christ as your Lord and savior (Acts 22:16).
-You will then receive the Holy Spirit who will guide you in your new life (John 14:16-17; Romans 8:27), and convict you of sin (John 16:8).
+You will then receive the Holy Spirit who will guide you in your new life (John 14:16-17; Romans 8:27), and convict you of sin and righteousness (John 16:8).
 At this point, you will be declared born again (1 Peter 1:23).
 Inside the tabernacle, the altar of incense resembles your communication with God through prayer.
 The smoldering smoke rising from the altar of incense is your prayers, which go up to the Lord in heaven.
 The bread of the presence resembles your study of God’s word in the Bible.
 Jesus declared that man must not live by bread alone but also by the word of God (Matthew 4:4).
 Just like you are to depend on food to live on earth, you must depend on God’s word for eternity that awaits.
 You are commanded by Christ to let your light shine to the world (Matthew 5:16).
 Your light bears witness to others revealing the changes God has made in your life, resembling the menorah.

 Your journey through the tabernacle does not stop here!